-Our Board has standing Audit, Compensation, Strategic Planning and Nominating Committees.
+Our Board has standing Audit, Compensation, and Nominating Committees.
+In October 2023 the Board determined that the Strategic Planning Committee was no longer warranted, and it was therefore eliminated.
+The Board believed that due to the size of the Board, it was more appropriate for strategic planning matters be considered by the full Board.
 Our Board, in its business judgment, has determined that each committee is comprised entirely of independent directors as currently required under the NASDAQ Listing Standards and applicable rules and requirements of the Securities and Exchange Commission, including the rules and requirements specifically applicable to the members of each committee.
 Each committee is governed by a written charter approved by the full Board.